supertestnet/spacechain-launcher/README.md

 Fork resolution seems to work.
 If you request a block and someone sends you one that does not build on your latest one, your browser will try to resolve the fork by repeatedly requesting the parents, grandparents, and so forth of the contested blocks.
 If both have a direct lineage back to the genesis block, it is a legitimate fork, and which one to follow is decided first by which one is longer, and, if the chains are the same length, by which chain's anchor transaction comes first at the moment of the fork.

-Issuing spacecoins seems to work.
+Issuing spacecoins seems to work, though it's currently disabled unless you pass a special url parameter (see below).
 You can issue spacecoins by burning sats.
 Every sat burned gets you a new spacecoin.
 There is a marketplace where users can peg into the spacechain by burning sats.
 The software seems to reliably detect the burned coins and appropriately display your balance in the built in wallet.

 # What doesn't work